b04901014/FaceDetectTessel2/README.md

 ```
 Get your tessel2 and USB camera set.

-Get access to the access point of tessel2 (t2 ap -n $(tessel name) to create access point), and then check the ip address by ifconfig.
+Get access to the access point of tessel2 (t2 ap -n ${tessel name} to create access point), and then check the ip address by ifconfig.

 Change the ip address to the corresponding one for the server and tessel2, also you can choose a port of your favor.
 ```